Sawubona! (Hello)

 They will be training local dentists in specific surgical skills and will be going into the public schools, teaching basic oral health and handing out toothbrushes to approx. 5,000 students.

-Keith, who is the Programs Administrator and supplied the information above still has to collate all the information of what we did in Togo, support the above teams that are working in the field and work as the liaison with the Advance team who will be deployed to Sierra Leone mid-October to start getting things in order there for our upcoming arrival.
+And we have the Eye Team (no pictures available) working in another province – the Eastern Cape.
+They will be going to 3 locations training both surgeons, surgical nurses and the eye care workers.Keith, who is the Programs Administrator and supplied the information above still has to collate all the information of what we did in Togo, support the above teams that are working in the field and work as the liaison with the Advance team who will be deployed to Sierra Leone mid-October to start getting things in order there for our upcoming arrival.
 Thank you Keith for making this information available and for all you do!
 Okay, I’m starting to feel a bit more involved…let me continue!

-Last week, many of the crew living at thSAE1010_CREWPAINTCHURCH_DB05_LOe Bosch got together with the local Lutheran church across the dirt road and painted and did minor repairs on one of their facilities.
-SAE1010_CREWPAINTCHURCH_DB02_LO The Academy has set-up a program for the students called “Life Skills” where they (and crew) can get involved in community projects.
+Last week, many of the crew living at the Bosch got together with the local Lutheran church across the dirt road and painted and did minor repairs on one of their facilities.
+The Academy has set-up a program for the students called “Life Skills” where they (and crew) can get involved in community projects.
 There are many painting and repairing projects being organized by our Chaplaincy department and one of our high school teachers, Kim (washing the floor below).

 In addition, some of our crew are being invited to go out and speak in the local churches.

-This information does not include just being “salt and light” SAE1010_CREWPAINTCHURCH_DB82_LO (the couple below just celebrated their 44th wedding anniversary with joy, love, thankfulness, humour & romance)through nothing more than living out the two-hands of the gospel to those who manage and work at Appelsbosch, the surrounding community and our technical crew working side-by-side with the shipyard workers!
+This information does not include just being “salt and light” (the couple below just celebrated their 44th wedding anniversary with joy, love, thankfulness, humour & romance)through nothing more than living out the two-hands of the gospel to those who manage and work at Appelsbosch, the surrounding community and our technical crew working side-by-side with the shipyard workers!
 God will use our presence here for the good of the people in SA – I’m convinced, how about you?
 I definitely feel better now!
 We have only been here 5 weeks and much has already been accomplished!
 Work is being done while ‘we are being worked on’, and our call to help the poor, needy, unwell people of Africa is being done with a future that will allow our mission work to reach even more than before and more efficiently!!
 Praise and Glory to the Lord!

 Okay, that’s your update!
 I hope you enjoyed it – I enjoyed doing it for you and look forward to hearing from you.